 Our campus has many organizations for students that we encourage you to join!
-A full list of all the clubs is available to you on the Student Leadership and Activities website http://www.sju.edu/studentlife/studentleadership/organizations.html.
+A list of additional clubs is available to you on the Student Leadership and Activities website.
 All SJU students are free to join any of the University's groups.
 If there is a student interest not represented in these listings, students are encouraged to assemble and form a student group.
-For more information on how to create a new group on campus, please review the Adult Student Organizations Handbook.
-The forms you need to form the new organization are on the menu to the left under "Forms for Student Clubs."
-Please see below for information on three of the many groups you can join.
+The forms you need to form the new organization can be found here.
+Please see below for information on some of the many groups you can join.

 - 1) To help newly arriving students and scholars from China settle in and adapt to the new cultural environment;

 - 2) To coordinate and organize the entertaining activities such as movie parties, various traditional performances, and other scientific and cultural events;